Programmable Boost LED Driver

 PCB layout.
 (Note - Version 1 has been replaced with V2, scroll

-where it needed to fit into the flashlight host and settled on
+driver would need to fit into the SK98 flashlight host and settled on

-the main dimensions.
-First I decided on a 19.9mm diameter to fit
+so I decided on a 19.9mm PCB diameter to allow an easy fit with

-filing - heat-sinking and ground connection is accomplished via
+minimal filing required.
+Heat-sinking and ground connection is accomplished

-circumference fit.
-Next I gave a 1mm border ring around the board as the main
+Next I created a 1mm border ring around the board as the main

 ground connection to the case of the flashlight, and placed a